-The attendance records of the Directors at the Board meetings held during the period from the Listing Date and up to 31 December 2021 are set forth in the paragraph under "Attendance Records of Directors and Committee Members" below.
+The attendance records of the Directors at the Board meetings held during the FY2022 are set forth in the paragraph under "Attendance Records of Directors and Committee Members" below.

 Chairman and Chief Executive Officer

 Pursuant to code provision C.2.1 of the Corporate Governance Code, the roles of chairman and chief executive should be separated and should not be performed by the same individual.
 Mr. SU Ertian, the chairman of the Board and the chief executive officer of the Company, currently performs these two roles.